 The basement area was re-engineered to capitalise on the space, and now includes a café, changing facilities, showers, lockers and secure bicycle parking as well as break out areas to encourage an agile approach to working.
 The top ﬂoor has been designed so that the conservatory roof space is geared to entertaining and relaxing social event space for staﬀ and guests.
 Downstairs in the reception area are hotel class facilities for clients with top rated meeting spaces – all geared to maximise the end-user experience.

-“The Mills & Reeve project has been about improving the user experience, whether those using the workplace are clients, guests or staﬀ.
+A Senior Designer at Area commented, “The Mills & Reeve project has been about improving the user experience, whether those using the workplace are clients, guests or staﬀ.
 The investment in the basement facilities reﬂects Mills & Reeves commitment to their own team and wellbeing – particularly through active travel to work.
 But the overall feel of the space across the six ﬂoors is one that’s welcoming and that complements the surrounding area and connects with the Birmingham community.”